schiru/code-hero-challenge/javascript/array-sum-pairs/README.md

 ## Winner

-- The Winner will be the one that can submit the most performant version until until Friday 2pm CET
+- The Winner will be the one that can submit the most performant version until Friday 2pm CET

 ## Testing